webmasterapousc/apousc.org/README.md

 # APOUSC
 Hello Webmaster.
-This is the home directory of the website's files!
+This is the home directory of APO USC's website.

+REMEMBER TO NOT NEVER NEVER UPLOAD THE PEM FILE OR EXPOSE ANY LOGIN INFORMATION!!

 ## STRUCTURE
 ```.htaccess``` is a Apache config file.
 It's best to not mess with it unless you know what you're doing.